 /hooks/gitlab/ URL on your Weblate installation

-Each project can have configured push URL and in such case Weblate offers button to push changes to remote repository in web interface.
+Each project can have a push URL configured and in that case Weblate offers a button in the web interface to push changes to the remote repository.
 Weblate can be also configured to automatically push changes on every commit.

 If you are using SSH to push, you will need to have a key without a passphrase (or use ssh-agent for Django) and the remote server needs to be verified by you via the admin interface first, otherwise pushing will fail.

-The push options differ based on used Version control integration, please check that chapter for more details.
+The push options differ based on the Version control integration used, please check that chapter for more details.

-You can also enable automatic pushing changes on commit, this can be done in project configuration.
+You can also enable the automatic pushing of changes on commit, this can be done in Component configuration.